 From “ The CRPO Professional Practice Standards for Registered Psychotherapists”.

 From “Personal Health Information: A Practical Tool for Physicians Transitioning from Paper-Based Records to Electronic Health Records”, 2009, Information and Privacy Commissioner of Ontario, p.
 22.

-I am an RP.
+Question: I am an RP.
 I work for an agency and also have a private practice.
 What are CRPO’s guidelines for referring a client of the agency to my private practice?

 CRPO’s Professional Practice Standard 1.9: Referral, states that a member may “self-refer” a client from one practice to another, in certain circumstances.
 The key is allowing the client to make an informed choice and not taking advantage of an existing professional relationship in order to secure more business.
 This Standard also provides a description of what a self-referral is, when a self-referral may be made, safeguards to avoid a conflict of interest as well as exceptions.